 As additions to the school day, there is a breakfast club every morning from 7.30am to 8.00am and an after school club from the end of their school day until 6pm.
 A high tea can be ordered for a small extra charge.

 A broad, rich and testing curriculum is followed that undoubtedly sets the highest aspirational standards.

-Academic rigour is the norm and we have very high expectations for all our pupils.
+Academic rigour is the norm in our Prep school and we have very high expectations for all our pupils.
 We closely monitor attainment and endeavour and keep in close contact with home via a range of reporting methods and meetings.
 A home/school diary is in frequent use.
 Homework is set in all written subjects, with core curriculum subjects having two pieces per week and other subjects allocate one piece per week.

 In Form Six all pupils sit the ISEB (Independent Schools Examination Board) English, Maths and Science 11+ exams.
 This provides an excellent platform to then move on to the demanding ISEB 13+ Common Entrance syllabus in all major subjects.
 We aim to help as many pupils as possible to sit some form of scholarship for their next school.